Through the years, we have learned that in fighting human trafficking, we are not alone.

 [You can read more about their genesis story by visiting here. ]

-At the Exodus Road, diversity is reflective of our staff and the people we serve.
+At The Exodus Road, diversity is reflective of our staff and the people we serve.
 Our team around the world represents a variety of religions, beliefs, and cultures.
+They also represent an array of economic backgrounds and social groups.
 They are brave men and women whom we are proud to support with employment.
-They include Muslims, Buddhists, Hindus, Christians, atheists, LGBTQ, politically right and left, and more.
-More than two-thirds of our staff are foreign nationals.
-They also represent an array of economic backgrounds and social groups.

 The community leaders, law enforcement officers, and survivors we serve also represent a variety of religious and cultural backgrounds.
 Our organization remains focused on strategically impacting freedom, and we offer that service to anyone who needs it regardless of race, religion, creed, lifestyle, or status.